-For both Grok and Mistral, we see frequent privacy-preserving responses under default prompting.
-When provided with details about participants, we see that both models tend to mirror the responses from the example scenario during the targeting scenario.
-We calculated the percentage of scenarios in which this outcome occurs; Grok provides the exact same responses (\textit{i.e.}, both categorical and binary) in 42\% of scenarios.
-Considering only binary responses, the percentage rises to 89.89\%.
-A similar result occurs in the case of Mistral, with identical responses in 49.33\% of scenarios and 73.89\% of scenarios among binary responses only.
+Among Grok's rationales, we see frequent privacy-preserving responses under default prompting.
+When provided with details about participants, we see that Grok tends to mirror the responses from the example scenario during the targeting scenario.
+We calculated the percentage of scenarios in which this outcome occurs; Grok provides the exact same responses (\textit{i.e.}, both categorical and binary) in 41.9\% of scenarios.
+Among only binary responses, the percentage rises to 89.8\%.

 While we observe that Grok provides identical responses to many of the examples it is provided, it acknowledges that these decisions are the same.
 It frequently refers to the preferences a participant previously expressed and purposefully suggests a similar response.
-A full analysis of Grok's logic across all scenarios, participants and few-shot responses would be required to truly assess whether Grok is providing privacy-aware answers, but that analysis falls outside the scope of this work.
-This case study, however, does suggest that Grok is utilizing the details that it has been provided to generate preferable responses to the particular user in question.
+A full analysis of Grok's logic across all scenarios, participants, and few-shot responses would be required to truly assess whether Grok is providing privacy-aware answers, but that analysis falls outside the scope of this work.
+These case studies, however, do suggest that Grok is utilizing provided details to generate appropriate and preferable responses to the particular user in question.